 What is the Ontario Human Rights Code?

-As an employer, it is your legal responsibility to understand the rules and regulations of the Human Rights Code and how it relates to your employees and business.
+As an employer, it is your legal responsibility to understand the rules and regulations under the Human Rights Code as each law relates to your employees and your business.

-Under the Human Rights Code, every person has the right to be free from discrimination on the basis of:
+Under the Human Rights Code, every person has the right to be free from discrimination on the grounds of:

 - Ethnic Origin

 - Sexual Orientation